Nandan307/Bugzilla-reports/README.md

 Getting started:

-1. $ cd Bugzilla-reports

-   $ ./bzreports update-team

-2. Change the config settings in `app_dir/reports/config.py`
+1. Change the config settings in `app_dir/reports/config.py`

    Note: `manager_name` is the name of the manager who is on top of the hierarchy